Aiyzox/wininstall/README.md

 # wininstall
-A tool to di an windows after install automatically
+A tool to do an windows after install automatically